jsw89797/ItunesGallery/README.md

 # ItunesGallery
-Application that displays a gallery of music sourced from itunes
+Application that displays a gallery of music sourced from itunes using javafx